yguitton/training-material/topics/metabolomics/tutorials/gcms/tutorial.md

 Then, to be able to pre-process our GC-MS data, we need to **start with the peakpicking of MS data**.
 One Galaxy Training material already explains how to act with MS data.
 We encourage you to **follow this link and complete the corresponding tutorial**: [Mass spectrometry: LC-MS preprocessing with XCMS]({% link topics/metabolomics/tutorials/lcms-preprocessing/tutorial.md %}).
-For GC-MS analysis you **don't really need to follow all of this previous tutorial** but for a better understanding of your data, it is recommanded to try it with their test dataset.
+For GC-MS analysis you **don't really need to follow all of this previous tutorial** but for a better understanding of your data, it is recommanded to try it with their respectives test dataset.
-Concerning the current GC-MS tutorial, you **just have to compute the following steps and specific parameters** described in the hands-on part below (please follow parameters values to have the same results during the training).
+Concerning the current GC-MS tutorial, you **just have to compute the following steps with the specified parameters** described in the hands-on part below (please during the training keep the parameters values, this will guarantee the reproducibility of the results).
 {: .text-justify}

 ## 1 - Import the data into Galaxy